coder/docs/workspaces/applications.md

     # Working directory for the start command.
 Required.
     working-directory: /home/coder
     # File path to icon used in application launcher.
 Icons should be either
     # PNG, SVG, or JPG.
+Required.
     icon-path: /home/coder/goland.svg
     # Command to start the application.
 Required.
     command: /home/coder/.local/bin/projector